-- Long Island City and Crystal City witnessed an y-o-y rent growth of 5.1% and 5%, respectively.
+- Long Island City and Crystal City, the neighborhoods selected for the Amazon move, witnessed an y-o-y rent growth of 5.1% and 5%, respectively.

 - While LIC is expecting 15,400 units to be delivered in the following years, Crystal City has only 3,100 in the pipeline.

 - Both neighborhoods showcase a high percentage of Millennials, 52% in Crystal City and 43% in LIC.